Help Get Ready for Medi-Cal Renewals

 Resources

 L.A.
 Care hosted a Medi-Cal Redeterminations Webinar on May 10, 2023.
-View the presentation deck or watch the recording of the webinar.
+View the presentation deck or the recording of the webinar.

 Medi-Cal Redeterminations Webinar Presentation